gaperton/Type-R/docs/chapters/collection.md

 1. Trigger event `reset`( collection, options ).
 2. Trigger event `changes`( collection, options ).

-### collection.transaction( fun )

-Execute the sequence of updates in `fun` function in the scope of the transaction.

-All collection updates occurs in the scope of transactions.
-Transaction is the sequence of changes which results in a single `changes` event.

-Transaction can be opened either manually or implicitly with calling any of collection update methods.
-Any additional changes made to the collection or its items in event handlers will be executed in the scope of the original transaction, and won't trigger an additional `changes` events.

-### collection.updateEach( iteratee : ( val : Record, index ) => void, context? )

-Similar to the `collection.each`, but wraps an iteration in a transaction.
-The single `changes` event will be emitted for the group of changes to the records made in `updateEach`.

 ### collection.sort( options? )

 Force a collection to re-sort itself.
 You don't need to call this under normal circumstances, as a collection with a comparator will sort itself whenever a record is added.
 To disable sorting when adding a record, pass `{sort: false}` to add.
 Calling sort triggers a "sort" event on the collection.